-On the basis of information that you will provide, we will assist you in the preparation and presentation of the following financial statements for [name of entity]: the statement of financial position as at [30 June 20XX], the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, a summary of materialsignificant accounting policies and other explanatory notes.
+On the basis of information that you will provide, we will assist you in the preparation and presentation of the following financial statements for [name of entity]: the statement of financial position as at [30 June 20XX], the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, a summary of [material significant accounting policies/material accounting policy information] and other explanatory notes.
 These will be prepared in accordance with the [the financial reporting framework/basis of accounting] described in Note 1 to the financial statements.